coveooss/coveo-python-oss/coveo-stew/README.md

 pytest = { doctest-modules = False }
 ```

 Note: `pytest` is not bundled with `coveo-stew` at all!
-Make sure you add it to your project's dependencies.
+Make sure you add it to your project dependencies.

 ### black